gabrielmendes98/severino-clients-web/README.md

 <a href="https://severino-clients-web.vercel.app/" target="_blank">Live Demo</a>

-Severino é uma aplicação que busca facilitar a pesquisa por profissionais de diversas áreas, como um catálogo mais moderno.
+Severino is an application that seeks to facilitate the search for professionals in various areas, as a more modern catalog.

-Este projeto é uma das partes da aplicação Severino, que será composta por:
+This project is one of the parts of the Severino application, which will consist of:

-- Um portal web para os clientes (React) - Corresponde a este repositório
+- A web portal for customers (React) - Corresponds to this repository
-- Um app para os clientes (React Native)
+- An app for customers (React Native)
-- Um portal para os profissionais (React)
+- A portal for professionals (React)
-- Um servidor para servir todas as aplicações (NodeJS)
+- A server to serve all applications (NodeJS)

-As Principais bibliotecas utilizadas para fazer essa aplicação foram:
+The main libraries used to make this application were:

 - React
 - Nextjs